-If you have fallen for the hype that Java is going to retire, you are advised not to jump to conclusions.
+If you have fallen for the hype that Java is going to retire, don’t jump to conclusions right away.
 Sure, some modern languages may be superior to Java in many ways, even in its primary uses.
-But Java is initially a great solution, rightly deserving of colossal popularity and defending it for years.
-This is why Java's development is actively going on, and to improve and extend its capabilities, third-party teams offer their solutions, particularly frameworks.
+But Java is initially a great solution, rightly deserving of its colossal popularity and respect from professionals around the world.
+This is why Java development is actively ongoing, improving and extending its capabilities while third-party teams offer their own frameworks.

-Today we will talk about two frameworks, Spring Boot and Quarkus, and more specifically, why they are needed and who needs them.
+Today we discuss two frameworks, Spring Boot and Quarkus, and more specifically, who needs them and why.
 Let's compare Spring Boot vs Quarkus in terms of feature set, performance metrics, average development cost, market popularity, and other important aspects.
-This article promises to help you understand whether Spring Boot or Quarkus is better for your applications or more worth learning.
+This article will help you decide whether Spring Boot or Quarkus is better for your applications and more worth learning.

-Let's pay tribute to our elders.
-Spring Boot open source Java-based frameworks, supporting Java, Kotlin and Groovy, and JIT compilation, making it much easier to create, configure and run microservices enterprise web applications.
+Let's pay tribute to the oldies.
+Spring Boot is the open-source Java-based framework supporting Java, Kotlin and Groovy, and JIT compilation, making it much easier to create, configure and run microservices enterprise web applications.